 However, if it is discovered that your trial was erroneous in some way you may be granted a new trial.
 In some cases, if it is determined that the evidence presented in the Circuit Court was insufficient to convict you the first time, you may be acquitted.

-If you lose in both the District and Circuit Court, or if you lose both in the Circuit Court and the Court of Special Appeals, you can appeal to the highest court in Maryland — the Maryland Court of Appeals.
+If you lose in both the District and Circuit Court, or if you lose both in the Circuit Court and the Court of Special Appeals, you can appeal to the highest court in Connecticut — the Connecticut Court of Appeals.

 This process will continue until you either win a trial, decide not to appeal, or lose at each level of appeal available.

 Was Your Claim Denied By A State Agency?
 File An Administrative Appeal